MSquaredTechologies/Rothult-ESPeasy/README.md

 # Rothult-ESPeasy

+** Credit to jah64 for making a wonderful guide in which this modification is based on https://github.com/jah64/Rothult-ESPeasy **

-**Hacking an IKEA Rothult NFC lock to be remotely controlled by a ESP8266 WiFi module (D1 mini)**
+**Hacking an IKEA Rothult NFC lock to be remotely controlled by a NodeMCU and HTTP request**

-IKEA Rothult is a fairly cheap (~200SEK/€20) smart NFC lock for drawers, cabinets etc, and provides a nice and simple mechanichal base for different type of projects with electrically controlled locks.
+I liked the idea of jah64's implementation for the lock but i dont like using the HTTP broker.
+Also i did not have any Wemos modules at hand, only NodeMCUs.

-This guide shows how to patch it up with an ESP8266 (Wemos D1 mini) to control it remotely over WiFi.
+So, this guide shows how to connect it to a NodeMCU to control it remotely over WiFi using HTTP.

-The function of the NFC locking will work in parallel, so you can use that as backup.
-If that's not wanted, then you can disable the NFC function.
-There is actually a good reason to disable NFC when running on mains power, and that is because the onboard controller unlocks the lock on power up.
-It's therefore possible to pull open the locked compartment for a short moment when power is applied.

-The onboard controller will not recognize when we manipulate the motor, but our code will follow/sync with the onboard controller and also report back when it lock/unlock.

-There's another interesting project by 'jetpilot305' (https://github.com/jetpilot305/Rothult-Arduino) that goes in another direction, but also have some useful information worth looking at.
-Combining those projects could give a cleaner integration with fewer wires, but would definitely kill the NFC since he doesn't support that in his project.
-It's also a bit more complicated due to need of reprogramming the onboard MCU, which requires an ST-link programmer.

-I choose to use ESPeasy for the software part, but you can of course write your own Arduino sketch etc if you like.
-ESPeasy is actually not the best way to realise the motor control due to latency, but it's a very acccessible and versatile platform.

-Commands can be sent using e.g. MQTT, HTTP or whatever protocol is supported by ESPeasy.
-I prefeer MQTT myself, as shown in the pictures below.

-**Rothult connections**
+**Rothult connections with NodeMCU **

 This is approx. how the driver circuits on the original PCB look like, and the needed connections are shown to the right.
 Two 1k (or 1k2 as in the picture) are needed to be put in series with the control signals.
 If you intend to disable the NFC, then you can skip the extra resistors and instead connect to the opposite side of resistors R12/R13.
-Following the colors you can see how the ESP is connected to Rothult.
+Following the colors you can see how the NodeMCU is connected to Rothult.

 ![Schematic](images/Rothult_mod_schematic.jpg)